neaorin/ai-foundry-evals/README.md

 You can evaluate and compare multiple LLMs during the same evaluation run.
 The `models.json` file accepts an array of models, which can be either:

 - OpenAI proprietary models (gpt-5, gpt-4.1 etc) - use `"type": "azure-openai"`, authentication uses your Entra account and the endpoint is an Azure OpenAI endpoint (`https://<endpoint>.openai.azure.com/`)
-- Other models deployed in Azure AI Foundry (Llama, Mistral, DeepSeek, Phi etc) - use `"type": "azure-ai"`, authentication is made by key and the endpoint is an AI Foundry endpoint (`https://<endpoint>.services.ai.azure.com/models`)
+- Other models deployed in Azure AI Foundry (Llama, Mistral, DeepSeek, Phi etc) - use `"type": "azure-ai"`, authentication uses your Entra account and the endpoint is an AI Foundry endpoint (`https://<endpoint>.services.ai.azure.com/`)

 Example JSON file: